Artist Opportunities

 Adelaide Fringe artist support

 The Council supports local artists, performers, producers, events, venues and businesses participating in the Adelaide Fringe with a 50% subsidy for Fringe registrations within the Council area.
-Subsidies are available for the first 20 registrations, so be quick!

 To access the subsidy: